radical-lab/radical-lab.github.io/README.md

 	* An ounce is under 50g; mmm, those sweet G spots… #mail-order
 	* I want to order Bubba Kush for sleep, but all my money is gone now; otherwise i want strains with names that include words like Shiva, Himalaya, Hindu, Ganja,..
 	* I haven't found (nor looked for) a strain for headaches, frustration, and mental wall blocks for problem solving
-	* I can bring papers, and matches, to relieve the stress involved therein; post-post. #mail-order
+	* I can bring papers, and matches, to `/relieve|alleviate/` the stress involved therein; post-post. #mail-order
 	* COVID-19 gives the streets to me; I feel like a wild west bandit, and everyone is hiding away.
 * i'll be 🕉 nom noming vegan margheritas in a beach house somewhere; probably in the bahamas, or some other tax haven…
 	* [ ] ¿$?